-Designed in accordance with the recommended guidelines of the American Psychological Association (APA), USF’s Psychology program offers students flexibility to enter a specified field for advanced post-graduate training.
+Designed using the guidelines of the American Psychological Association (APA), USF’s Psychology program offers students the knowledge and flexibility to enter a specified field for advanced post-graduate training.
 Students may individualize their course of study according to their personal interests such as clinical, developmental or social psychology or gerontology.
-They can gain more experience through USF’s Psychology Club, which offers field trips, social gatherings, admission to psychology conferences and more.
+You can gain more experience through USF’s Psychology Club, which offers field trips, social gatherings, admission to psychology conferences and more.
 Study psychology at USF, and you’ll be prepared for a successful future!

 What Can You Do With This Degree?